macewanCS/Nodepad--/spec/spec.md

 Our system will be designed similarly to the design of the [EPL website](https://www.epl.ca/).
 This should give users some baseline familiarity with the system.

+#Header

+Following that design goal, we will be using a header very similar to that found on epl.ca.
+It will have a home icon that will return users to the home screen, as well as "My Tickets", "Branch Tickets", "Announcements", and "Help" hyperlinks that will direct users to their respective screens.
+Finally, it will have a "Create Ticket" button that can be clicked to begin the ticket creation process from any screen on the site.

 ##Logging in
 When you first navigate to the site, you will be prompted to login using a username and password.
 You must have a previously created EPL account to login to the system.
 This initial page also has the option to let users recover a forgotten password.